jamesdonoh/cyber-security/essay/report.md

 The topic discussed by the paper, namely the use of WAFs to manage some of the risks associated with hosting web applications, is relevant to the British Broadcasting Corporation (BBC) and its News website in particular.
 BBC News receives 28m monthly unique visitors in the UK alone [@dcms] and has a 30% share of Britain's market for online news [@guardian], which makes it a high-profile target for outside attacks.
 Indeed, BBC web intrastructure has been the subject of numerous distributed denial-of-service (DDoS) attacks over recent years, some of which have caused major outages [@bbc2015a].

 The BBC is currently regulated by the BBC Trust, which sets high-level policies and codes for the running of the organisation, including the way that 'key operating risks' are reported and handled by the Executive Board [@bbc2015b].
-Any specific policies created around information security need to take into account this supervisory framework.
+Any specific policies created around information security need to take into account this supervisory framework, corresponding to the Legislation layer in the policy management hierarchy identified by Hare [-@hare].

 ## Threat characteristics